 - records kept by Teaching Assistants working 1:1 with children.

-- a termly sample taken of a Maths, English and Science tasks
+- a termly sample taken of maths and writing tasks

 - Class provision maps